 There have been repeated studies concerning the role of the psychological and the biological systems.
 Any form of stress triggers the neuro-endocrine system.
 It is almost impossible to avoid stress in this day and age, it comes at us in many different forms and directions.
 Trauma, abuse, financial and relationships can be some major stresses along with all the other things that gnaw at us.
 These events trigger the neurological pathways which in turn stimulate endocrine responses.
 Cortisol is one of the players in these events which can have deleterious effects after prolonged periods of release.
 There are known studies which show that cortisol has a negative impact on immune health.
 Activation of dormant viruses may occur as well as new infections.

 One of the bigger omissions in neurological health has to do with the role of the immune system.
-It is generally accepted that the mind affects the body but the opposite is true: the body can influence the mind.
+It is generally accepted that the mind affects the body but the opposite is true as well: the body can influence the mind.
 For instance immune activation releases powerful chemicals that change neurological behavior.

 The immune system is comprised of a complex system of different components.
 Toxins, stress, improper diet and nutrient deficiencies can weaken the immune response.
 A weakened immune response puts us at risk for acquiring new infections or having dormant viruses suddenly reappear.

 The endocrine system plays key roles in regulation of cycles in the body.
 It is involved in reproduction, sleep wake cycles, energy production, inflammation and so on.
 However the endocrine system is involved in immune reactions and the neurological system.
 Many studies have shown that the HPA axis is deeply involved in M.E.
 The HPA axis stands for Hypothalamus, Pituitary and Adrenal.
 There are more aspects of this but I will shorten this and focus on the adrenals.
 The adrenals are the body's pharmacy, they produce some 50 different hormones.
 These hormones act on the cells to change their chemistry.
 One well known hormone is cortisol.
 Cortisol has many physiological actions, one of them being a natural anti inflammatory.